English-taught study programmes

 The overview includes various types of programmes:

-comprise either 60 ECTS credits (1 year), 120 ECTS credits (2 years), 180 ECTS credits (3 years) or 240 ECTS credits (4 years).
-The knowledge acquired during the appropriate bachelor degree lays the foundation for further specialization.
+The knowledge acquired during the appropriate bachelor degree lays the foundation for further specialisation.
 At the end students are awarded a master degree.

 Advanced or subsequent master programmes

 Provide high standard specialization opportunities for holders of a particular master degree.